jfrank-nih/.github/.github/ISSUE_TEMPLATE/productbrief.md

 ---
 name: Product Brief
-about: Brief to kick off new features.
+about: A single product brief issue to document a new product, feature, and/or request from discovery to launch.
 title: "Product Brief: "
-labels: productbrief
+labels: product brief
 ---

 ### Product name
 *Description of the product / request*

-### Origin of request
-*Did the request come from the client?
-If so, from who and when?*
+Name of DOC:

+Main point of contact:

+OCPL Communications Lead:

+Date of Request:

+Requested Delivery Deadline:

+### Working title

+### Background information
+*Any information about the request*

 > **ESTIMATE** TBD

-### Steps to reproduce the issue

-1.
-2.
-3.
+### Related Tickets
+* Issue #9999
+* Issue #9999

 ### What's the expected result?
 -